 To have that release, to clear my mind of everything helps me a lot, especially if I've had a tough week at work and haven't been sleeping well.
 The pool has become a happy place for me, somewhere I go to whenever I'm feeling anxious or stressed.

 I know I will always feel a hundred times better when I've finished than when I went in.
-Keep reading to find out how Simply Swim UK have been helping me feel incredible in the pool - and why I'm swimming for my mental health.
+Keep reading to find out how Simply Swim UK has been helping me feel incredible in the pool - and why I'm swimming for my mental health.

 Taking on the Aspire Channel Swim Challenge was an easy thing for me to do, I was going swimming twice a week anyway so it felt only natural to be completing a challenge whilst doing so.
 Also the added incentive of raising money for Aspire only pushed me on to do more lengths.